hhuss2/Personalized-Workout-Plan/README.md

 # Overview

 This project generates personalized workout plans based on the user's fitness goals and the muscle group that the user wants to train.
-It provides a simple graphical user interface (GUI) for generating workout plans and tracking your exercise progress over time.
+It provides a simple graphical user interface (GUI) for generating workout plans and tracking exercise progress over time.

 ## Features